FOR NONPROFIT CEOS RESPONSIBLE FOR GROWTH

 Focused on Growth, Clarity, and Impact

 No tactics for the sake of tactics.
+No added complexity.

 Just clear direction you can apply immediately — in conversations with your team, your board, and your leadership decisions.